mosip/documentation/docs/mosip-documentation-style-guide.md

 It is recommended to follow the guidelines mentioned below.

 ## File naming conventions
-1. Every directory/folder can have a README.md file to convey what is present in it or can have any information that will benefit the user.
+1. Every directory/folder can have a `README.md` file to convey what is present in it or can have any information that will benefit the user.
 2. Filenames to start with lowercase.
-For longer and meaningful names, start with lowercase and then add hyphens (-) instead of underscores (_).
+For longer and meaningful names, start with lowercase and then add hyphens (-) instead of underscores (\_).
+The are a few exceptions like `README`, `LICENSE`.
 3. Use dots only for extensions in filenames and not for joining words.
 4. File names should be as descriptive and meaningful as possible.
 It is better to avoid using any special characters (& # * !) in the names.
 5. In general, ensure that the filenames match the main heading on the page.

-### Examples

-1. Valid filenames as per our set convention.
+Example, name of this file is `mosip-documentation-sytle-guid.md`.

 ![](_images/filename-example1.png)

-2. Filenames containing dots.

 ![](_images/filename-example2.png)

-The above example highlights the following:

-a. `Readme` and `License` files are the only exceptional files that can have complete capitalization.

-b.
-Files like `deploy.sh`, `testng-report-failed.tar.gz` etc. have dots only for extensions.

-c.
-The filename `directoryAngularFiles` is incorrect as per our guidelines.
-It can be renamed to `directory-angular-files`.
-Unnecessary capitalization is not required in        filenames.

 ## How to write in a markdown file?

-Firstly, create a new file and save it with .md as the extension.
-To make changes, click **Edit**.
+Markdown files are text files with `.md` extension.

 ### Headers
 * A file will have a heading followed by an Overview/Introduction/About section.
 * There can be multiple other topics that can follow.
 * For the main heading, use single # and it can have capitalization as required (use title case).
-* For the Overview section, use double ## (use sentence case).
+* For the "Overview" section, use double ## (use sentence case).
 * For the other topics, use double hash or triple hashes, based on the importance of a topic or sub-topic.

 ![](_images/headers.png)